giantswarm/docs/src/content/general/architecture/openstack/index.md

 The Giant Swarm Platform consists of various systems.
 They can be categorized into three areas: infrastructure, applications, and operations.

-For managing all the infrastructure we run a management cluster per provider and region wherever you want run your workloads.
+For managing the infrastructure we run a management cluster per provider and region wherever you want to have your workloads.
 From that management cluster you can spin up as many individual Kubernetes clusters, called workload clusters, as you want.
 Our operations team works to maintain all cluster components healthy, while we release new versions with new features and patches.
 On top of that, Giant Swarm offers a curated catalog with the most common Cloud Native tools that helps to monitor, secure or manage your applications.
 Customers can leverage those while we carry the burden of maintain and keep them up to date.

 Giant Swarm's architecture is split into two logical parts.
 One comprehends the management cluster and all the components running there.
 On the other side we have the workload clusters that are created dynamically by the users and they serve to run their business workloads.
 In principle the management cluster and workload cluster are the equal in terms of infrastructure and configuration.
 The difference comes with the additional layers we deployed on top of the management cluster that helps to manage your users and permissions, workload clusters or the applications running on the workload clusters.